facundop3/not-tinder-ui/docs/Introduction.md

 npm install nottinderuikit
 ```

-## Now you are ready for using the components on your react-native app
+## That's it, use the components on your react-native app

 ### Simple sample of a Swipeable Card:
 ```react